-8. THE ROLE OF THE DESIGNATED SAFEGUARDING LEAD (DSL) AND THE DEPUTY DSLs (See KCS/E Annex C)
+8. THE ROLE OF THE DESIGNATED SAFEGUARDING LEAD (DSL) AND THE DEPUTY DSLs (See KCSIE Annex C)

-The DSL is the Senior Deputy Head, Mr Andy Skinnard, and he takes lead responsibility for safeguarding and child protection, including online safety throughout the whole school.
+The DSL is Mrs Mel Joel, and she takes lead responsibility for safeguarding and child protection, including online safety throughout the whole school.
 There are also a number of Deputy DSLs who work in various departments across the senior school.
-In the Junior School, the Head is one of two DDSLs (along with the Deputy

-Head) and he has specific responsibility for pupils in the EYFS, but can be covered in EYFS matters by his Deputy Head in his absence.
+In the Junior School, the Head is one of two DDSLs (along with the Deputy Head) and he has specific responsibility for pupils in the EYFS, but can be covered in EYFS matters by his Deputy Head in his absence.